zefanyang/organseg_dags/README.md

   - torch==1.7.1
   - numpy==1.19.2

-- We recommend the users to clone the repository, devise a train.py, and evaluate the model on datasets at hand.
+- Clone the repository, devise a train.py, and evaluate the model on datasets at hand.